giantswarm/rfc/ 0016-capi-upgrades/0016-capi-upgrades.md

   - Modify the infrastructure `MachinePool` resource (with new image ID) if needed.
   - Set the new Kubernetes version in `MachinePool` resource.

-Also our operators watch for changes on the Cluster CR's labels to trigger an upgrade.
-That functionality should be kept in the new operator we build.
+The upgrade operator watches for changes on the Cluster CR's labels to trigger an upgrade.
+In case the release does not bring an OS or k8s change the upgrade operator will not trigger the process.

 ## Open questions